A travel guide to the best things to do in Green Bay, WI with the best shopping, attractions, parks & more in Green Bay, Wisconsin

 In the heart of the action, you can enjoy Packers Game Day with live music and refreshments. – Buy tickets for Packers’ Games here

 15. Watch Quirky Cars at The Automobile Gallery

-It is also committed to inspire and educate the community about the history of each of the automobiles.
+It is also committed to inspiring and educating the community about the history of each of the automobiles.

 Admission fee for adults is $10, for seniors, $8, and for children, $8.